 Why is the Net Sales Formula Important?

+First, let's start with the definition of net sales vs. gross sales.
 Gross sales tells you how much a company has made in total sales, but it doesn't tell you how much a company has actually earned in profit.
 Net sales is an indicator that will give you a more clear picture of a company's performance because it accounts for sales money that was returned to the customer after the transaction.
 Relying on gross sales alone can lead analysts to overestimate a company's financial status.